evan684/Jira-Fill-Custom-Field-With-Assignee-Manager/README.md

 As written this uses custom field ID: customfield_13267 You'll find this a in a couple of places in the script replace with your custom field ID as needed.

-JQL search must be html encoded in order to be passed in as a variable.
+JQL search string variable must be html encoded.

 This script requires the following packages: